jason-ehrlicher/diceRoller/README.md

 # dice_roller
-Website simulatiing a rolling of D6, D8, or D10 dice.
+Website simulating a rolling of D6, D8, or D10 dice.

 ## User Storyboard: